01Create a Snappy Subject Line

 - Put credit card logos below the donate button to help your subscribers gain trust that this transaction will be safe and easy

-- Make your donate button a different color from the rest of your text
+- Make the donate button a different color from the rest of your text

 09Break Up the Text

 Re-read one of your favorite stories if you need help creating a cliffhanger.
 What made you keep reading after the first paragraph?
-How can you recreate that for your nonprofit to hook people and get them to finish the story on your website?
+How can you recreate that to hook people and get them to finish the story.?

 10Segment Your Mailing List

 You'll be much more successful at getting people to click that donate button if you target your message to specific groups of people.
-Go through your database and start attaching emails to names.
-You can also start by looking people up and calling them.
+Modern donor software makes this an easy task.

 You can start with one email to people who have donated in the last 18 months versus others who have never donated before, or you can break it down more specifically.
 You can send different emails to:

 - Former clients or people who know someone who was helped by your nonprofit

 - People who just come to your events—talk about how much fun the events are, and how doing good and having fun is what you're all about